MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/advanced-ediscovery-issuing-officers.md

 - Any user who is added to a list of organization-wide issuing officers.
 Users from this list can be added an issuing officer to any case in your organization.

-This article explains how to add users to the list of organization-wide issuing officers.
+This article explains how to add and remove users to the list of organization-wide issuing officers.

 ## Before you add an issuing officer